Kyrixty/crackbox-v3/README.md

 pip install -r requirements.txt python setup.py
 ```
 This will create a `config.json` under the current directory.
-You can turn on `simulate_lag` if in development.
+You can turn on `simulate_lag@DEBUG` if in development.

 Note: the `DEBUG` flag in `src/api/globals.py` should be set to `False` in production.
 Please make sure you set it to `False`
 before deploying (or create a production pipeline to automatically do this).